worldwatching/wallofcaution/index.md

 ## Elections in South Asia

-◉ General Elections in <a href ="https://www.bbc.com/news/world-asia-india-48315659">India</a>, <a href ="https://www.bbc.com/urdu/pakistan-44922604">Pakistan</a>, <a href ="https://www.bbc.com/bengali/news-46603636">Bangladesh</a> and <a href = "https://www.bbc.com/sinhala/50434444">Sri Lanka</a>.
+◉ General Elections in <a href ="https://www.bbc.com/news/world-asia-india-48315659">India</a>, <a href ="https://www.bbc.com/urdu/pakistan-44922604">Pakistan</a> and <a href ="https://www.bbc.com/bengali/news-46603636">Bangladesh</a>.
 Want to know, how we covered these elections from Delhi?
 Read more <a href = "https://shadabnazmi.medium.com/how-delhi-visual-journalism-covered-pakistan-elections-b55a8ebc3b96">here.</a>

 ◉ Local and state elections in <a href = "https://www.bbc.co.uk/news/resources/idt-b319d877-1dbf-4faa-a77d-b07da2f406ef">six </a> Indian languages.
 Latest state election results in India's southern state of <a href = "https://www.bbc.com/hindi/resources/idt-5f4e9208-dfc6-4dd7-b416-e7531162a9af">Karnataka</a>